FarBeyondDriven/multi-openvpn-tinyproxy/README.md

 15 vpn3
 16 vpn4
 ```
-*Note: Make sure that the number is unique in your file, the number itself does not matter as the scripts will refer to the tables by the name*
+*Note: Make sure that the number is unique in your file, the number itself does not matter as the scripts will refer to the tables by the name.
+The name and location of the file may vary depending on your operating system!*

 ## `vpnroutes` script
 The script will be executed by `openvpn` when the connection gets established and disconnected.